top of page

 Acupuncture can effectively address many of the symptoms of menopause.
 It is safe and has no side effects, other than positive ones in reducing symptoms.

 An initial course of 4 – 6 treatments is needed to balance symptoms, then monthly maintenance treatments.
-Many women find regular acupuncture treatments hugely beneficial for all aspects of general health and wellbeing.

 bottom of page